AbdullahiAA/trivia-app/README.md

 # Trivia APP

-This project is one of the project that I'm proud for.
-Basically, this project is a platform that allows users to post differen questions based on different types of categories. i.e Science, Art, Entertainment, Sports and so on.
-This trivia app also allows users to attempt quizzes on there chosen category.
+This project is one of the projects that I'm proud of.
+Basically, this project is a platform that allows users to post different questions based on different types of categories. i.e Science, Art, Entertainment, Sports and so on.
+This trivia app also allows users to attempt quizzes on there chosen category or all the categories.

 ## Getting Started